Ultima V: Lazarus

 Ultima V: Lazarus is a fan-made remake of Ultima V. The game uses Gas Powered Games' Dungeon Siege engine, and that game is required to play the remake.
-It is an attempt to reconstruct the original title, including an elaborated plot, strategy elements and updated conversational mechanisms to resemble 2005 game dialog systems.
+It is an attempt to reconstruct the original title, including an elaborated plot, strategy elements and updated conversational mechanisms to resemble the original 1988 game dialog systems.

 History

 The developers of Ultima V: Lazarus are known as Team Lazarus.
 This group is composed of volunteer writers, musicians, artists, and programmers from America, Australia, Austria, Brazil, England, Finland, Germany, Japan, Norway, and Slovenia.
 Several members of Team Lazarus are professional game designers and many of the developers are also members of UDIC, the Ultima Dragons Internet Chapter.

 The director of Ultima V: Lazarus is Ian Frazier, a game designer who moved on to Big Huge Games where he was Lead Designer on Kingdoms of Amalur: Reckoning before shifting to a similar role at BioWare.
 As a tribute to his efforts, Ultima fans bought for him a crossbow made by David R. Watson, the real world inspiration for the recurring Ultima character Iolo.
 In an issue of Escapist Magazine he is quoted as saying that Gas Powered Games was "spectacularly helpful," and were "always trying their best to provide tech support."

 Lazarus was nearly four years in the making, and the final version of the game for PC, 1.20, was released on April 1, 2006.
 The Mac version was released on 13 April 2006.
 The French localised version of Ultima V: Lazarus was released on September 21, 2006.
 A German version was released on December 23, 2007.